wing5wong/artisan-whs-static/source/_news/2020-09-11_wss-mountain-bike-champs-results.md

 show_in_slider: true
 date: 2020-09-11T02:00:24.061Z
 ---
-Well done today to our 13 riders who competed in the WSS Mountain Bike Champs at the Pauri Tracks at Kaitoke.
+Well done today to our 13 riders who competed in the WSS Mountain Bike Champs at the Pauri Tracks, Kaitoke.

 Results:
 Y9-10 Boys was won by Alistair Cameron, 2nd place Eli Kuehne